-This topic describes how you can use Microsoft Dynamics Lifecycle Services (LCS) to automatically apply updates to a Microsoft Dynamics 365 for Finance and Operations, Enterprise edition environment.
-Finance and Operations updates are applied using deployable packages.
+This topic describes how you can use Microsoft Dynamics Lifecycle Services (LCS) to automatically apply updates to either a Microsoft Dynamics 365 for Finance and Operations, Enterprise edition environment or a Microsoft Dynamics 365 for Retail environment.
+Updates are applied using deployable packages.

 Applying packages causes system downtime.
 All relevant services will be stopped, and you won't be able to use your environments while the package is being applied.
 You should plan accordingly.

-The following topologies support package deployment that uses automated flows in Microsoft Dynamics Lifecycle Services (LCS):
+The following topologies support package deployment that uses automated flows in LCS:

 - LCS Implementation Project – All environment types are supported.
 Automated package application is a self-service operation in all environments except production environments.
 For production environments, customers must use LCS to submit a request to the Service Engineering team to apply packages.

 - LCS Partner and Trial Projects – All environment types are supported, except multi-box dev/test topologies.

 For other topologies (below), you must use Remote Desktop Protocol (RDP) to connect to the environment and install from the command line.
 For information about manual package deployment, see Install a deployable package.

 - Local development environments (Downloadable virtual hard disk [VHD])

 - Multi-box dev/test environments in Microsoft Azure (Partner and trial projects)